MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 ### 2. Access permissions

-You can choose to use the ACLs specified in the above step or you can override them to make your content visible to everyone.
+You can choose to use the ACLs specified in the previous step or you can override them to make your content visible to everyone.

 ## Sync
 The refresh interval determines how often your data is synced between the data source and the Graph connector index.

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl (if configured) is set for every 15 minutes, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

-At this point, you are ready to create the connection for PostgreSQL.
-You can click on the "Create" button and the Microsoft Graph connector will start indexing rows from your databse.
+At this point, you're ready to create the connection for PostgreSQL.
+You can click on the "Create" button to publish your connection and index data from your database.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).